xexyl/sgit/README.md

 `sgit` is extremely useful because one need not run extra commands to determine the list of files (which might be very long) and then pass them directly to `sed(1)`.
 Since it only acts on files under `git` control you need not worry about files that are not under git control being touched or even considered.
+The first example in the [examples](#examples) section will show just how useful this tool is.

 You can specify the path to `sed` in case you wish to use a different one.
 For instance in macOS if you have GNU sed installed you might want to use that